Best fonts for email: Usage tips and tricks

 Geneva Font for Emails

-These fonts are said to be the most readable modern font and one of the best modern fonts to use in email design.
+These email-friendly fonts are said to be the most readable and one of the best fonts for email design.

-The great thing about the secure web-safe font is that you don't have to worry about downloading them.
-They are already supported by every visitor's operating system, so you just need to code them with CSS.
+The great thing about the secure email-safe font style is that you don't have to worry about downloading them.
+They are already supported by every subscriber's email client.

 We want to remind you that you can upload custom typefaces to your Stripo to get just what you need in terms of unique typefaces for your email campaigns.